cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 ^^^^^^^^^^^^^
 - Timer module has various submodules/components like Timer Controller, Input stage, Prescalar, Updown counter and Comparators.
 - Timer controller manages all the other submodules through few control signals like active, controller reset and update.
-- FW performs Initialization and drives various configuration register.
+- FW performs Initialization and drives various configuration CSR.
 - Timer module's main objective is to generate PWM signal based on the external input/stimulus provided.
 - In order to generate the PWM, the data flows through the following submodules which can also be seen TIMER Block diagram.